samvimes01/go-boot-rss/README.md

 ## Next run on local db

-`make startdb` to start postgres docker container
+1. `make startdb` to start postgres docker container if not running
+2. `make build`
+3. `./server` to run the server